jackokring/M5PORKCHOP/README.md

     WiGLE (wigle.net) - for wardrive uploads:

-        1. Create account at wigle.net (free)
+        1. Create account at wigle.net
         2. Go to Account -> API Token section
         3. Generate or copy your API name and token
         4. Create file on SD card root: /wigle_key.txt